Balthasar Lauwers

-Balthasar Lauwers, known in Italy as Baldassare Lauri or Baldassare Lauro (Antwerp, baptized on 18 April 1578 - Rome, 4 August 1645) was a Flemish landscape painter who, after initially training in Antwerp, had a successful career in Italy where he worked for an elite clientele.
+Balthasar Lauwers, known in Italy as Baldassare Lauri or Baldassare Lauro (baptized on 18 April 1578 – 4 August 1645) was a Flemish landscape painter who, after initially training in Antwerp, had a successful career in Italy where he worked for an elite clientele.
 As he was mainly active as a fresco painter in private residences, not many of his works have been preserved.

 Life

 Balthasar Lauwers was baptized on 18 April 1578 in Antwerp.
 He was enrolled in 1590 under the name Balten Lauwers at the Antwerp Guild of Saint Luke as a pupil of Francoys Borsse, a painter.